TeamPandory/pandorytool/README.md

 - FilePirate: Providing information re: game configs- and the headaches.
 - akira84: Confirmation on working / PANDORA 9H
 - CrashCat: Confirmation on working / GoldenSky G6
+- Noise Complaint: Allowing us to use their music @ https://noise-complaint.bandcamp.com/
+- Dirty Clide: Allowing us to use their music @ https://dirtyclide.bandcamp.com/
+- Lyndsay Bullock: Allowing the use of her "Pyro" work on our default skin @ https://www.facebook.com/lyndsaybullock.artist/
+- and...
+YOU!
+To anyone who has supported us!